 3.7 Exclusions invoked

 Pursuant to section 69, the Act does not apply to material that is published or available for purchase, library or museum material preserved solely for public record, material deposited with Library and Archives Canada, as well as records considered to be confidences of the Queen's Privy Council of Canada pursuant to section 70 of the Act.
-No exclusions were invoked by the PSC during the processing of privacy requests in the reporting period.
+Therefore, no exclusions were invoked by the PSC under section 69 or section 70 during the processing of privacy requests during the reporting period.

 3.8 Extension of time limits

-Of the 30 requests completed during the reporting period, 8 needed to be extended for 30 days or under in accordance with section 15 of the Privacy Act.
-In 7 cases there was the need to consult with other government departments whereas in 1 other case the request for extension was deemed necessary so as not to interfere with operations.
+Of the 26 requests completed during the reporting period, 5 needed to be extended for 30 days or under in accordance with section 15 of the Privacy Act.
+In all these 5 cases, the PSC had to consult with other government departments.

 3.9 Completion time

-Of the 30 request completed, 28 requests were completed within the prescribed legislative time frame.
+All of the 26 request completed, were completed within the prescribed legislative time frame.

-Within the first thirty days, 22 (73 percent) requests were completed, while 6 (20 percent) requests were completed within 31 to 60 days and 1 (3 percent) request was completed in 60 to 120 days.
-One request (3 percent) required more than 121 days to complete.
+Within the first thirty days, 21 (81 percent) requests were completed, while 5 (19 percent) requests were completed within 31 to 60 days.

 There were no requests for the translation of information from one official language to another.